This Quick-Guide sets out the law and practice on the role of the governors in the exclusion review process.

 Exclusions that bring the total number of school days that a student has been excluded to more than five but less than 15 in any one term must be reviewed on request of the parents.
 The time limit for reviewing these exclusions is 50 school days.

-The governors must take reasonable steps to secure the attendance of the headteacher, the parent or guardian of the young person and, where requested, a representative of the local authority A government organisation with jurisdiction over a local area such as a borough or county, often called a local council.
-Where multiple authorities overlap, the local education authority (LEA) has responsibility for excluded children. .
+The governors must take reasonable steps to secure the attendance of the headteacher, the parent or guardian of the young person and, where requested, a representative of the local authority A borough, county or city council that has responsibility for providing education to children in their area. .
 These parties must be invited and, if they choose to attend, given the opportunity to make representations.

 This does not necessarily require the headteacher to be present, but in practice it is the headteacher who decides whether or not to exclude someone so it would be rare for them not to be present.
 If they are not, it is hard to be able to say that the review has been satisfactory as the family will not have had the opportunity to present a case to the school’s governors.